HugoLebeau/image-colorization/README.md

  * Zhang *et al.* (2016)
  * Su *et al.* (2020)

-The first model is used as colorization module in the second model (Su *et al.* use a slightly different architecture) but works as it is presented in their work (in particular, the fusion module is the same).
+The first model is used as colorization module in the second model (Su *et al.* use a slightly different architecture) but it works as it is presented in their work (in particular, the fusion module is the same).

 References:
  * Richard Zhang, Phillip Isola, and Alexei A Efros.
 Colorful image colorization.
 In European conference on computer vision, pages 649–666.
 Springer, 2016.